WDVE: History

 Radio personality and WEBN alum Maxwell Slater "Max" Logan (Ben Bornstein), formerly heard on WMMS, WNCX in Cleveland and now on WLUP-FM in Chicago as host of The Maxwell Show, spent time at WDVE in the mid-1990s.

+In 1999, WDVE bought the rights to broadcast the Pittsburgh Steelers alongside WWSW, now known as WBGG, and the two stations continue broadcasting Steelers games as the Steelers' flagship stations.

 In addition to its status as flagship station of the Steelers, WDVE served for years as the flagship station of the Pittsburgh Penguins (until 2006 when sister station WXDX-FM became the Penguins' flagship), promoting itself with such oddities as a young Jaromír Jágr reading the morning weather forecast in heavily accented English during his suspension from the NHL.

 Because of the station having a largely male audience, the station refers to fellow iHeartMedia stations WXDX-FM and WPGB as "brother" stations as opposed to the more commonly used term "sister" station, since WXDX-FM also has a predominantly male audience and all three have younger listeners.
 In recent years, the station's format has gradually drifted towards classic rock, with current releases rarely incorporated into the playlist.
 Pittsburgh had been without a full-time classic rock station since the flip of WRRK to adult hits, even though iHeartMedia considers the station as a classic rocker; however, since 2016, WDVE has added more newer rock tracks that were not being played on co-owned WXDX, with the station gradually shifting to a more mainstream rock direction.

-Currently, the station air staff consists of morning show host Randy Baumann, morning news reader Abby Krizner, morning sportscaster Mike Prisuta, morning show comedian Bill Crawford, mid-day host Michele Michaels, afternoon and weekend host Chad Tyson, evening host Val Porter, and weekend hosts Russ “Whip” Rose, Frank Cindrich, Cris Winter, and Eric Taylor.
-Overnights are voice tracked by WBGG-FM Miami afternoon host Doc Reno.
-The station was one of the few iHeartRadio stations not affected by the company’s mass layoffs in January 2020.
+Currently, the station air staff consists of morning show host Randy Baumann, morning show co-host Tad Wissel, morning news reader and night host Abby Krizner, morning sportscaster Mike Prisuta, mid-day host Michele Michaels, afternoon and weekend host Chad Tyson, and weekend hosts Frank Cindrich, Cris Winter, and Eric Taylor.
+The station has maintained a robust, stable lineup of local personalities through the years despite numerous rounds of nationwide cutbacks by iHeartMedia.